 Does Santa Claus wear a red suit?
 You better believe I had drugs.
 I’m a firm believer in avoiding unnecessary pain and suffering.
 I had an epidural with all 3, and I needed a hit of Pitocin with R to get things moving after the epi slowed things down.

 D – the doctor.
 Eventually.
 When the head crowned, the nurse ran out of the room in search for the doctor.
-Paul was wringing his hands, and David almost landed on the floor.
+Paul was wringing his hands, and D almost landed on the floor.
 It was a beautiful moment.

 C – Paul.
 With the guidance of the midwife, that is.